Updated 3 February 2022.

 - coping with pre-existing mental health problems such as anxiety, depression and eating disorders.

 - Take time to talk to the child or young person you care for: This is particularly key in relation to children and young people, who may feel overwhelmed by a changing situation which isn’t being clearly explained in a way they can understand.
-Some young people may find it easier to talk while doing something together such as playing in the park, going for a walk, painting or other activities.
+Some children and young people may find it easier to talk while doing something together such as playing in the park, going for a walk, painting or other activities.

 - Keep an eye on the child or young person you care for: Look out for symptoms that your child’s mental health may be deteriorating, including symptoms of anxiety and low mood or worrying changes in behaviour.
 Seek specialist health advice and support and increase vigilance, including checking if they are accessing websites about self-harm, suicide or pro-eating disorders.